MIDS-scaling-up/v2/week02/hw/README.md

  - Navigate to https://cloud.ibm.com/classic/devices to monitor your VM creation

 ## Harden the VSI, ensure ssh still works with the key

+**NOTE: These steps are essential for every server created in IBM Cloud, for all future homeworks and labs**

  - SSH into the VSI using your SSH Key and the `root` ID
  - Edit /etc/ssh/sshd_config and make the following changes to prevent brute force attacks